 Index Value = Current Market Value / (1000 * Base Market Capital).

-The formula also determines changes in corporate action, such as rights issues, bonus issues, stock splits, etc.
+The formula also determines changes in corporate actions, such as rights issues, bonus issues, stock splits, and other similar events.

 You can invest in the Nifty 50 through Index Mutual Funds that track and replicate the Nifty 50 portfolio.
 It rises and falls in line with the Nifty 50.

 However, you must pay attention to the tracking error, which is the deviation in the index funds' returns from the benchmark index, in this case, the Nifty 50.
-It is caused by the index mutual fund scheme's inability to buy and sell the index's underlying stocks.
+It is caused by the index mutual fund scheme's inability to buy and sell the underlying stocks of the index.

-You can trade in the Nifty 50 stocks through Derivative Contracts like F&O (Futures and Options).
+You can trade in the Nifty 50 stocks through derivative contracts, such as F&O (Futures and Options).
 It uses the index as an underlying asset where price fluctuations are linked to the Nifty 50 Index.

 Nifty is a standard benchmark index that investors use to compare their portfolio performance against the market.
-This helps them track market trends to make informed investment decisions.
+This enables them to track market trends and make informed investment decisions.

 Nifty covers companies that are major contributors to the Indian economy.
 Its overall performance serves as an indicator of the country’s economic stability and outlook.